Updated 15 June 2026

 Why This Backfires

 A resignation letter is not a negotiation tool.
-A 2024 Harvard Business Review study found that employees who used resignation as a negotiation tactic and stayed were 2.4 times more likely to be passed over for promotion in the following year.
+Employees who use resignation as a negotiation tactic and then stay are often passed over for promotion afterward, having signaled that they were ready to walk.

 What to Say Instead